Remove an I/O Data Cable Assembly

 - Halt and power down the server.

 See Prepare to Power Off the Server.

 - Remove the front trim panels to protect them from being scratched.

 See Remove the Trim Panels to remove the following parts.

 - Remove the two side trim panels.

 - Remove trim panel standoffs.

 Remove the standoffs on each side to protect them from breakage.

-- Prepare a space in the server so you can access the cables:
+- Prepare an access space in the front of the server:

 - Remove the front filler panel.